SckyzO/bluebanquise-monitoring-rpms/README.md

 ## Overview

-- `Makefile`: Orchestrates the building of multiple exporters.
+- `Makefile`: Orchestrates the building of multiple exporters using Docker containers.
-- `build.sh`: Script to build individual exporters either through standard or custom build procedures.
+- `build.sh`: Provides the functionality to build individual exporters either through standard or custom build procedures.
 - `exporter/`: Directory containing custom build scripts and RPM spec files for each exporter.

 ## Prerequisites